angomezu/Financial-Analytics-DSS/README.md

 How to Use This Template
 This repository is open source.
 It is intended as a starting point for developers looking to build robust BI solutions.
 While this prototype uses a static snapshot of data, the architecture is ready to be connected to live APIs (e.g., Yahoo Finance, Alpha Vantage) for real-time analysis.

-Prerequisites:
+Developed by

-Python 3.9+
+Angel Barrera
-MySQL Server
+Computer Engineer
-Power BI Desktop
+Master’s in Applied Data Science

-Developed by Angel Barrera, M.S.
-Data Science, Computer Engineer.
+Graduate Assistant at East Tennessee State University